fscss-ttr/FSCSS/CONTRIBUTING.md

 - Provide concrete usage examples
 - Show how it fits the FSCSS philosophy (shorthand, lightweight, modular)
 - Note whether it is runtime-only, CLI-compatible, or both
-- For plugins: indicate whether it belongs in an existing library or needs a new one
+- For libraries: indicate whether it belongs in an existing library or needs a new one

 ---